photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 !!! tldr ""
     To ensure compatibility with 64-bit Docker images, your Raspberry Pi 3 / 4 must boot with the `arm_64bit=1` flag in its [config.txt file](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
-    An "exec format error" will occur otherwise.
+    An "exec format" or "no matching manifest" error will occur otherwise.

 ### System Requirements ###